What to Expect in the Shipping Industry: September 2024

 53-Foot Dry Van Trailer

-Reefer Freight in September
+Reefer Capacity in September

-The benefit of flatbed trailers is that they can often be interchangeable.
-If your freight can be moved on a standard flatbed trailer without exceeding legal load limits, it can probably be hauled on a step-deck trailer
+Flexibility is a huge advantage when it comes to busy shipping seasons.
+And one perk of moving flatbed freight is that it can often be moved on other open-deck trailer types.
+If your freight can be moved on a standard flatbed trailer without exceeding legal load limits, it can probably be hauled on a step-deck trailer if need be.

 Flatbed-Trailer

-Shipping Over-dimensional Loads in September
+Shipping Over-Dimensional Loads in September

-• At the beginning of the month, the long Labor Day weekend means more restrictions on the number of hours and days permitted loads can travel.
-Each state has its own set of restrictions; if you are moving oversize freight that weekend, be sure to verify the origin and destination states, as well as any other states along the travel path.
+Each state has its own set of restrictions; if you are moving oversize freight that weekend, be sure to verify the origin and destination states in addition to any other states on its route.

 Permitted load restrictions are regulated by the government, and drivers have no flexibility when it comes to moving these loads.
-Starting this month, plan for a significant slowdown when it comes to moving over-dimensional freight.
+Starting this month, plan for a significant slowdown when it comes to moving OD freight.

 Double-drop-tarped-freight-shipment

-Get Regular Transportation Industry Updates in September and Beyond
+Planning for Success in September and Beyond

-September isn’t the only month that has new beginnings and changes to the freight shipping schedule.
-Working with an experienced carrier will give you an advantage when it comes to shipping any day…they stay on top of what’s going on in the industry, so you can focus on your business.
+But September isn’t the only month that ushers in changes to your freight shipping schedule.
+Working with an experienced carrier will give you an advantage in all seasons; they’ll stay on top of what’s going on in the industry on your behalf, so you can focus on your business.

 Tags: Insider, Freight Brokerage, Flatbed Shipping, Dry Van Shipping, Contract Rate Pricing, Spot Rate Pricing, Asset-Based Carrier